-Our Board has an audit committee that is currently comprised of Mark E. Tomkins, Barbara M. Baumann, C. Scott Hobbs and Steve A. Nordaker.
-Mr. Tomkins is chairman of the audit committee.
-Our Board has determined that Mr. Tomkins qualifies as an "audit committee financial expert", as defined by applicable rules of the SEC.
-Our Board has also determined that each member of the audit committee, including Mr. Tomkins, is "financially literate" under the requirements of the NYSE.
+During 2011, our audit committee was comprised of Mark E. Tomkins, Barbara M. Baumann, C. Scott Hobbs and Steve A. Nordaker.
+Mr. Tomkins was the chairman of the audit committee.
+Our Board determined that Mr. Tomkins qualified as an "audit committee financial expert," as defined by applicable rules of the SEC.
+Our Board also determined that each member of the audit committee, including Mr. Tomkins, was "financially literate" under the requirements of the NYSE.
 Under current NYSE independence requirements and SEC rules, our audit committee is required to consist entirely of independent directors, as defined by each of the NYSE and the SEC.
-Our Board has determined that Messrs.
-Tomkins, Hobbs and Nordaker and Ms. Baumann are independent under current NYSE independence requirements and SEC rules applicable to audit committee independence.
-In considering Mr. Tomkins' independence, the Board considered that Mr. Tomkins is currently a director of W.R.
+Our Board determined that Messrs.
+Tomkins, Hobbs and Nordaker and Ms. Baumann were independent under NYSE independence requirements and SEC rules applicable to audit committee independence.
+In considering Mr. Tomkins' independence, the Board considered that Mr. Tomkins was also a director of W.R.
 Grace & Co. ("W.R.
 Grace") and that CVR Energy engages in business transactions with W.R.
 Grace in the ordinary course of business.
 The Board determined that these transactions were consistent with the SEC and NYSE independence standards and did not require disclosure under Item 404 of Regulation S-K and did not constitute a material relationship between Mr. Tomkins and the Company.
-No audit committee member serves on more than two other public company audit committees.
-Following the annual meeting, we expect that the audit committee will remain unchanged.
+No audit committee member served on more than two other public company audit committees.